Start Kestra with a PostgreSQL database backend using a Docker Compose file.

 https://raw.githubusercontent.com/kestra-io/kestra/develop/docker-compose.yml

-If you don't have curl installed, you can download the Docker Compose file manually and save it as docker-compose.yml.
+You can also download the Docker Compose file manually and save it as docker-compose.yml.

 Launch Kestra